lesleyhiggins/lesleyhiggins.github.io/pages/about.md

 We started **devLesley** to document the solutions we build and the challenges we solve.
 If you're a marketer, admin, or consultant navigating the Salesforce ecosystem, this space is for you.
 Expect code samples, design insights, real-world project stories, and tools you can adapt immediately.

 ### Let's Work Together
 Whether you're building a marketing stack from scratch, exploring automation strategies, or need creative expertise to bring your campaigns to life — let's connect.
-Reach out via [Contact](/contact) and let's see how technology and creativity can accelerate your growth.
+Reach out via [Contact](/contact)and let's see how technology and creativity can accelerate your growth.

-Thanks for stopping by —
-**The Team**